TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

 - As it's Java, most standard stuff works first-time cross-platform.
 But not always...
 Test on Mac, Windows, Linux
 - I recommend you install a free IDE.
 IntelliJ IDEA works well and has Python support.
-Without this you will find code editing difficult to set it up, create Project with Python 2.7 as the SDK, add a moneydance.jar as a Library, add a Java Module called Moneydance (link the Library, and assign the SDK adopt-openjdk-15 (Hotspot)).
+Without this you will find code editing difficult to set it up, create Project with Python 2.7 as the SDK, add a moneydance.jar as a Library, add a Java Module called Moneydance (link the Library, and assign a relevant JDK (at least JDK17).
     This will then give you a great code editor and inbuilt checking of your work....
+    NOTE: IntelliJ IDEA CE 2021.1 is the last known version to work properly with jython support.
+For simpler scripts use PyCharm.
 - com.moneydance.util.Platform .isWindows() .isMac() [or .isOSX()] .isBigSurOrLater() .isUnix() are  very  useful methods.
 - Don't use file extension filters with Mac and JFileChooser() - these will randomly hang your machine.
 - Use FileDialog() on Windows to allow file creation.
 As when creating files with JFileChooser() on some machines, in some folder it can fail with a permission error